 - The Complete Sherlock Holmes: I had mono when I was in 6th grade, so I was out of school sick for a month.
 I read a lot!
 And I ran out of things to read that were interesting, so my granddaddy gave me his huge copy of this to read because he said I would not be bored anymore!
 And he was right!
 I fell in love with Sherlock and all his eccentric ways, his brilliance, logic….oh, just everything!
 And Watson too!
 This truly cemented my love of mysteries and suspense.

 - Frankenstein by Mary Shelley: My granddaddy also gave me this one to read probably when I was 11.
 He was a great lover of literature and also an English teacher for the local high school until he developed Alzheimer’s disease in his late 60’s.
 I was fascinated by Frankenstein’s monster and this masterpiece of Gothic horror.
-It made such an indelible impression that Gothic horror still transfixes me today and is one of my favorite genres to analyze, lecture, and still learn about.
+It made such an indelible impression that Gothic horror still transfixes me today and is one of my favorite genres to analyze, lecture, and still learn about and of course, is one of the main reasons that I specialized in gothic lit when I pursued my doctorate degree.

 - Middlemarch by George Elliot: I read this in high school, probably when I was 16 or 17, at the recommendation of the most wonderful English teacher in the world, Ms. Baker.
 Elliot is pure genius.
 His insight into his characters and their actions is pure brilliance!
 It is 800 pages of perfection in every word.